-Any time a student on a visa plans to register for less than full time, a Reduction in Course Load request must be made of the International Students and Scholars Office.
+Students on a visa are eligible to to register for less than full time in the semester they will graduate.
+A Reduction in Course Load request must be made of the International Students and Scholars Office.
 Exam or Degree Only registration is considered a reduction of course load.

 Summer semester registration is not generally required of students on a visa, therefore any amount of registration is permitted in the summer.
 Those students who are being funded on an assistantship are required to register for at least three credit hours.
-Those students who are being funded by a fellowship are required to maintain full-time registration (six credit hours) during the summer.
-Students graduating in the summer must complete the Reduction in Course Load request.
+Those students who are being funded by a fellowship are required to maintain full-time registration during the summer.
+Students graduating in summer must register for full-time or request an RCL.